Pork Shoulder with Sauerkraut and Apples

 Transfer the pork to a carving board.
 Using a sharp knife, cut the pork crosswise into slices about 1/2 inch thick, removing the twine as you slice.
 Place the sauerkraut on a large platter and top with the pork slices.
 Surround with the apples and serve immediately.
 Serves 4 to 6.

-Adapted from Williams-Sonoma Essentials of Slow Cooking, by Melanie Barnard, Charles Pierce & Dennis Kelly (Oxmoor House, 2008).
+Adapted from Williams-Sonoma Essentials of Slow Cooking, by Melanie Barnard, Charles Pierce & Denis Kelly (Oxmoor House, 2008).